Mohammed Zeeshan Ayyub: Manikarnika and other supporting roles (2019–present)

 Ayyub's first release of 2019 was the biographical war drama Manikarnika: The Queen of Jhansi, based on the life of freedom fighter Rani Lakshmi Bai, portrayed by Kangana Ranaut in the film.
 His role was originally portrayed by Sonu Sood, who left the film because of some disagreements with the film's makers as the director Krish got replaced, and was subsequently replaced by Ayyub.
 The film was released generally to positive response, but was a modest commercial success at the box office earning more than ₹1.32 billion.

 Later that year, Ayyub co-starred with Ayushmann Khurrana in Anubhav Sinha's crime thriller Article 15.
 Highlighting caste discrimination in India, it was inspired by multiple events, including the 2014 Badaun gang rape allegations and the 2016 Una flogging incident.
 Commercially, the film earned over ₹850 million and proved an economic success.
 He next starred alongside Diljit Dosanjh and Kriti Sanon on Rohit Jugraj Chauhan's spoof comedy Arjun Patiala, a major commercial disaster.
 This changed later that year when Ayyub played Rishi Aggarwal, an army officer whose devoted wife (essayed by Taapsee Pannu) becomes a nurse for him, in Jagan Shakti's directorial debut Mission Mangal—a science fiction film about the scientists who contributed to the Mars Orbiter Mission held in 2013.
 With domestic earnings of over ₹1.98 billion, it emerged as a huge success and one of his most commercially successful features.

-In 2020, he played a negative role in Hansal Mehta's directed film Chhalaang.
+In 2020, he was one of the two male lead in Hansal Mehta's directed film Chhalaang.

 In 2021, Ayyub is appearing in the web series Tandav, directed by Ali Abbas Zafar streaming on Amazon Prime Video.
 He is scheduled to appear in Atrangi Re alongside Akshay Kumar, Dhanush and Sara Ali Khan, which is releasing in August.